ailever/ailever.github.io/_posts/education/2021-04-02-_CHEM-cc-en-molecular-mechanics-and-dynamics.md

 <!-- Top Block -->

 ## Basic Molecular Dynamics
+- Key Factors : The bond lengths, bond dihedral angles, bond valence angles, and non-bonded interactions like van der Waals and electrostatic interactions contribute to the total energy of the systems

 ### Verlet algorithm
 From the Newton's equation for N-body problem
 <div align="left" style="font-size:medium;font-weight:normal;color:black;background-color:unset;">